karlo-rusovan/smart-home/README.md

 is simulated by manually filling out UI fields, and the devices of course don't exist, so the actuators just write out which device they're turning on or off.
 This serves a purpose of a demo on how communication between agents in a modular smart home system might look, and the focus is more on the ways in which agents share data.

+To run the system, except for installing SPADE also change the "desktopXXXX" in agent addresses in all of the files to "localhost" or something else depending on what you're using.